ohappyd/2aud.io/README.md

 * To have a deep understanding of some concept like sound recognition , data processing and other cool stuffs
 * Improve my programming and analytics skills  :smile:
 * Improve my A to Z building skills :smile:
+* Provide a tools that can help african to know more their native languages

 ## 🚀 Features